 Appearances of asbestosis vary with the duration and severity of the condition.
 Early manifestations are largely confined to the peripheral region of the lower zones and are subtle.
 They include:

 These changes may be similar in appearance to dependent atelectasis, especially when located posteriorly, and thus supine and prone scans are recommended 3.

 As the fibrosis progresses, a number of more definite findings are seen, which continue to be particularly subpleural and lower lung zone in distribution.
 They include:

-Pleural effusions and pleural plaques are common manifestations of asbestos related disease, however hilar and mediastinal lymphadenopathy is usually absent.
-A careful search for malignancy both of the lung (bronchogenic carcinoma) and pleura (mesothelioma) should be undertaken especially if nodal enlargement is seen.
+Pleural effusions and pleural plaques are common manifestations of asbestos-related disease, however hilar and mediastinal lymphadenopathy is usually absent.
+A careful search for malignancy both of the lung (lung cancer) and pleura (mesothelioma) should be undertaken especially if nodal enlargement is seen.